-I recently had the pleasure of speaking with Brady Koeker from North Battleford, Saskatchewan.
+I recently had the pleasure of speaking with Brady Koeker from North Battleford, Saskatchewan who suffered from a neonatal stroke.
 He spoke about his optimism and perseverance: to look on the positive side of things and fight for what’s important.
 I hope you enjoy hearing his perspective as much as I enjoyed it.

 Adam: Hi, Brady.
 I really appreciate your taking the time to be interviewed.
 Can we begin by you telling me a bit about who you are…you know, the age, location, if you’re studying/in school/working and maybe what you do in your spare time?

 Brady: Hi Adam, it’s great to sit down with you.
 Currently, I have completed my MA from the University of Saskatchewan in Political Science.
 I currently live in Saskatoon and I spend my time volunteering for NEADS [National Educational Association of Disabled Students], as well as working on a political campaign.

 Adam: That’s amazing!
 Let’s get right into it then: why don’t you tell me what your disability is so others with the same can relate?
 However, please only go into as much detail as you’re comfortable speaking about.

 Brady: Without getting into too much detail, I suffered a stroke at birth, which affected my eye sight, as well as my left side to an extent.

 Adam: And what are challenges you might have encountered because of your disability?
 What sorts of practices have you undergone to overcome the challenges associated your affected eyesight?